Replicability is Asymptotically Free in Multi-armed Bandits: Proofs on Algorithm

-\begin{proof}[Proof of Lemma \ref{lem_decision_etc}] First, we show that there are at most $2$ phases where the break from the loop (i.e., $\min_p \{p: \dec_{(p,1)} = 1\}$) occurs.
+which completes the proof. } \end{proof} \begin{proof}[Proof of Lemma \ref{lem_decision_etc}] First, we show that there are at most $2$ phases where the break from the loop (i.e., $\min_p \{p: \dec_{(p,1)} = 1\}$) occurs.
 We first show that a break never occurs if $p < p_s$, which implies

 \add{ and thus

 } We next consider the case where $p = p_s + 1$.
 In this case, we have

 This implies a break, because \add{